Judicial and Related Offices Background

 Implementation of pay increases under a Judicial and Related Offices Determination

 Tribunal determinations made in relation to judicial and related offices are disallowable instruments.
 This means that either House of Parliament may veto (or disallow) them by passing a resolution within 15 sitting days after the relevant determination has been tabled in that particular House (see subsection 7(8) of the Remuneration Tribunal Act 1973 (the Act).

 Subsection 72(iii) of the Constitution expressly prohibits diminution of a judge's remuneration while the judge remains in office.
 In order to ensure that this provision is complied with, subsection 7(5C) of the Act specifies that judges' remuneration increases are not payable until after the relevant disallowance periods have passed.
 The increase will then be backdated to the operative date.
-The Disallowance period for the new Principal Determination 2016/17, which increases Judges remuneration from 1 January 2017, is not expected to commence until sometime after parliament resumes in February 2017.
+The Disallowance period for the new Principal Determination 2016/17, which increases Judges remuneration from 1 January 2017, has now passed the disallowance period.